LibreTactile/tact-io-sma/docs/README.md

 We are currently developing an [assitive technology device to support screen reader interent navigation](https://societeinclusive.ca/en/projets/dispositif-assistance-navigation/) for visually impaired users.

 > Learn more about how to adapt tact-io to your project in our [user manual](/docs/user-manual.md).

-## Who is tact-io for?

-Anyone interested in computer controlled tactile stimulation, which includes gamers, VR/XR enthusiasts, makers, electronics hobbists, and user experience researchers.

-Also, organizations that do reaserch and development in related fields might benefit from supporting this open source project.

-Finally, both visually impaired users and rehabilitation technology researchers can benefit from easier development of assistive technology.

 ## How to build it: